aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/how-to-set-series-invisible/_index.md

 ## **How to set series invisible in Excel Chart**

-In an Excel chart, you can right-click a chart, click "Select Data", and in the pop-up window, set whether a series is visible by checking or unchecking it.
+In an Excel chart, you can right‑click a chart, click **Select Data**, and in the pop‑up window set whether a series is visible by checking or unchecking it.
-You can download the following [sample file](SeriesFiltered.xlsx) and operate it in Excel as shown in the figure to achieve this function.
+You can download the following [sample file](SeriesFiltered.xlsx) and open it in Excel as shown in the figure to achieve this function.
 Next, we will show you how to accomplish this using the Aspose.Cells for Python via .NET library.

 ![todo:image_alt_text](series-invisible.png)

 ## **How to set series invisible using Aspose.Cells**

-Use the following code to set series invisible using Aspose.Cells for Python via .NET:
+Use the following code to set a series invisible using Aspose.Cells for Python via .NET:

 ```python
 import os